 Life changes.
 So it makes sense to tighten and lighten your budget—and the savings aspect you build into that budget—as necessary.
 If you’re tracking your expenses regularly, you may be better able to gauge how you’re doing—good or bad—and do something about it more quickly.

 Anything Is Better Than Nothing

 The good news is the tools savers and investors use keep improving.
-You can open a cash management account like SoFi Money® without worrying about a minimum balance.
-With SoFi Money you can spend, save, and earn all in one account.
+You can open a checking and savings account like SoFi Checking and Savings® without worrying about a minimum balance.
+With SoFi Checking and Savings you can spend, save, and earn all in one account.